viappidu/crowsnest/README.md

     resolution: 640x480

 Your desired FPS Settings has to match what your Camera able to deliver!
-_NOTE: For the most part ignored in rtsp mode!_
+_NOTE: For the most part ignored in rtsp or webrtc mode!_

     max_fps: 15